-If the fan is stored for any length of time prior to installation, completely fill the bearings with grease or moistureinhibiting oil (refer to Lubrication, page 6).
+If the fan is stored for any length of time prior to installation, completely fill the bearings with grease or moisture-inhibiting oil (refer to Lubrication, page 6).
 Store the fan in its original crate and protect it from dust, debris and weather.

-- Cover the inlet, and outlet opening to prevent the accumulation of dirt and moisture in the housing - Periodically rotate the wheel and operate inlet vane dampers (if supplied) to keep a coating of grease on all internal bearing parts - Periodically inspect the unit to prevent damaging conditions
+- Cover the inlet, outlet and belt tunnel opening to prevent the accumulation of dirt and moisture in the housing - · Periodically rotate the wheel and operate inlet vane dampers (if supplied) to keep a coating of grease on all internal bearing parts - Periodically inspect the unit to prevent damaging conditions